proudcommerce/psSeaTracker/README.md

 psSeaTracker
 ============

-Stores google adwords click id (gclid) by shop user.
+Stores google adwords click id (or any other tracking id/param) by shop user.
-Free Module for OXID eShop 4.6/4.7/4.8/4.9/4.10.
+Free module for OXID eshop 4.7, 4.8, 4.9 and 4.10.

 Features

 	- saves gclid into session if google adwords clickid is used (see also http://support.google.com/analytics/answer/2938246?hl=en)
-	- saves glcid and date to userobject when user is logging in / registering user account
+	- saves glcid and date to userobject when user is logging in / registering user account (config: only new customers)
 	- shows glcid in shop admin (user information)

 Installation

 	1. copy content from copy_this folder into your shop root
-	2. copy content from changed_full folder into your shop root (and/or customize)
-	3. install sql (see below) and update views
-	4. activate module psSeaTracker in shop admin
+	2. activate module psSeaTracker in shop admin
-	5. delete tmp-folder

-Install SQL

-	ALTER TABLE  `oxuser` ADD  `PSSEATRACKER_GCLID` VARCHAR( 150 ) NOT NULL, ADD  `PSSEATRACKER_DATE` DATETIME NOT NULL;
+Tip: Use the [OXID module connector](https://github.com/OXIDprojects/OXID-Module-Connector) to install this module.

+Changelog

+	2017-10-10	2.0.0	Ready for OXID 4.10/5.2, make tracking-id/parameter configurable, add track only new customers feature 2013-11-29	1.0.1	Bugfix
+	2013-06-30	1.0.0	Module release (OXID 4.7/4.8)

 License

     This program is free software: you can redistribute it and/or modify